TomasWilson/MulticutImageCompression/README.md

+**NOTE: For privacy reasons, this is a stripped down version of the project, which is missing some further experiments (and the original commit history).**

 ## Multicut for Image Compression

 This project is something I worked on in the winter semester 2024 at TU Dresden.